The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/leveling-guide.md

 **Level 80:**\
 From level 80 you can purchase iLevel 530 Augmented Cryptlurker gear from Fathard in Eulmore (x:10.3, y:11.8).
 This will also cost the same amount of Allagan Tomestones of Poetics and last the same amount of levels, though the Endwalker MSQ will also give gear coffers similar to Shadowbringers.

+**Level 90**\
+From level 90 you can purchase iLevel 630 Augmented Credendum gear from Cihanti in Radz-at-han (x:10.8, y:10.4).
+This will also cost the same amount of Allagan Tomestones of Poetics and last the same amount of levels, equating to roughly 4,000 poetics.

-**Level 89**\
+**Level 99**
-Once you reach level 89, and have progressed through the MSQ far enough, you can obtain iLevel 560 Artifact Armor from Varsarudh in Old Sharlayan (x:11.8, y:9.9).
+Once you reach level 99, and have progressed through the MSQ far enough, you can obtain iLevel 690 Artifact Armor from Mewazunte in Tuliyollal (x:12.4, y:12.9).

-### Stat Priority and Gear iLevel
+Stat Priority and Gear iLevel

 Ninja currently follows the stat priority of: Weapon Damage >>> Dexterity >>> Critical Hit > Determination > Direct Hit, while avoiding Skill Speed as much as possible.
 However, always use the highest iLevel gear you have available to you, as it will always be a DPS gain over lower iLevel alternatives with more desirable stats.